Extended affine Weyl groups of BCD type, Frobenius manifolds and their Landau-Ginzburg superpotentials

 for some constants $a$, $b$.
-This is a polynomial \emph{iff} $m:=\frac{l-k}2 -b$ is a non-negative integer.
+This is a polynomial \emph{if and only if} $m:=\frac{l-k}2 -b$ is a non-negative integer.
 Hence any polynomial solution to eq. \eqref{eq3.20} must have the form $P_0(u)=a(u+2)^m (u-2)^{l-k-m}$ for an integer where $0\le m\le l-k$.
-Thus, up to a common factor the constants $c_0,\dots, c_l$ are determined by \beq\sum_{j=0}^l c_j u^{l-j}=(u+2)^m (u-2)^{l-k-m}.\nn\eeq Actually, by comparing the degrees of $u$, we know $c_j=0$ for $j=0,\cdots,k-1$.
+Thus, up to a common factor, the constants $c_0,\dots, c_l$ are determined by \beq\sum_{j=0}^l c_j u^{l-j}=(u+2)^m (u-2)^{l-k-m}.\nn\eeq Actually, by comparing the degrees of $u$, we know $c_j=0$ for $j=0,\cdots,k-1$.

 Next we want to check the condition $(ii)$ in Lemma \ref{lem-du}.
 In order to do this, taking any fixed integer $0\le m\le l-k$ we consider the following linear change of coordinates